mykaul/msgpack/spec.md

 Map format family stores a sequence of key-value pairs in 1, 3, or 5 bytes of extra bytes in addition to the key-value pairs.

-    fixmap stores a map whose length is upto 15 elements +--------+~~~~~~~~~~~~~~~~~+
+    fixmap stores a map whose length is up to 15 elements +--------+~~~~~~~~~~~~~~~~~+
     |1000XXXX|   N*2 objects   |
     +--------+~~~~~~~~~~~~~~~~~+

-    map 16 stores a map whose length is upto (2^16)-1 elements +--------+--------+--------+~~~~~~~~~~~~~~~~~+
+    map 16 stores a map whose length is up to (2^16)-1 elements +--------+--------+--------+~~~~~~~~~~~~~~~~~+
     |  0xde  |YYYYYYYY|YYYYYYYY|   N*2 objects   |
     +--------+--------+--------+~~~~~~~~~~~~~~~~~+

-    map 32 stores a map whose length is upto (2^32)-1 elements +--------+--------+--------+--------+--------+~~~~~~~~~~~~~~~~~+
+    map 32 stores a map whose length is up to (2^32)-1 elements +--------+--------+--------+--------+--------+~~~~~~~~~~~~~~~~~+
     |  0xdf  |ZZZZZZZZ|ZZZZZZZZ|ZZZZZZZZ|ZZZZZZZZ|   N*2 objects   |
     +--------+--------+--------+--------+--------+~~~~~~~~~~~~~~~~~+